folk-lab/FastDAC/FastDAC Command Reference.md

 ## ADD_WAVE

 `ADD_WAVE` is used to configure the arbitrary DAC setpoints.
 For each setpoint the number of ADC samples to take is also specified (max 2^32-1).
-The function can be called multiple times until up to 100 setpoints have been stored, and should be sent in groups of 20 setpoints or less to avoid a possible serial buffer overflow.
+The function can be called multiple times until up to 100 setpoints have been stored, and should be sent in groups of 1024 characters or less to avoid a possible serial buffer overflow.

 Syntax:
 `ADD_WAVE,{wave number (0 or 1)},{Setpoint 0 in mV},{Number of ADC samples to take at setpoint 0},{...},{Setpoint n in mV},{Number of samples to take at Setpoint n}`